jessitron/o11y-xp-golang/README.md

 Push `Ctrl-C` in the terminal where the app is running.

+## Connect tracing to Jaeger

+Set an environment variable `JAEGER_LOCATION` to the IP address (or domain name) where a Jaeger instance lives.
+If you're in a workshop, Jess will provide one.

+One handy way to set the right environment variables is to copy the example environment:

+`cp .env.example .env`

+Now edit the contents of `.env` to put in your API key.
+This file is ignored by git, so you won't accidentally commit your API key.

+The properties in `.env` are read in when the program starts up.

+Consider changing the OTEL_SERVICE_NAME variable to something unique, like your favorite animal.

 ## Configure Tracing to Honeycomb

 Our goal is to define a few environment variables. `tracing.go` reads these variables to send them to Honeycomb.